C. Norman Coleman, M.D.

 Bethesda, MD 20892-1682

-Dr. Coleman's current research program is based on long-standing interest in the tumor-induced and radiation-induced stress responses.
+Dr. Coleman's current research program is based on his long-standing interest in tumor-induced and radiation-induced stress responses.
 The long-term focus is on developing molecular targeted radiation therapy.
 An overarching concept is of radiation therapy as 'focused biology' wherein radiation is described by the molecular events produced rather than by just the dose in Gray.
 Based on long-standing interest in NSAIDs and COX inhibitors, a focus of the laboratory over the last few years has been studying the effects of drugs and molecular-targeted agents at clinically relevant concentrations and schedules.

 Dr. Coleman graduated from the University of Vermont with a B.A. in mathematics, and then graduated from Yale University School of Medicine in 1970.
 He completed his internship and residency in internal medicine at the University of California in San Francisco, medical oncology at the NCI and radiation oncology at Stanford.
 Board certified in internal medicine, medical oncology and radiation oncology, Dr. Coleman was a tenured faculty member at the Stanford University School of Medicine before joining Harvard Medical School in 1985 as Fuller-American Cancer Society Professor and Chairman, Joint Center for Radiation Therapy.
 In 1999, he came to the NCI and became director of the new Radiation Oncology Sciences Program that he created to coordinate all radiation oncology activities.
 He served as chief of the Radiation Oncology Branch from 1999- 2004 and is now an adjunct member of ROB.
 He serves the NCI as associate director of the Radiation Research Program (in DCTD).
 Since 2004 he has been Senior Medical Advisor and medical chief of the CBRNE Team in the Office of Assistant Secretary for Preparedness and Response (ASPR), DHHS.
 He has written extensively in the fields of radiation modifiers and, more recently, on preparedness and planning for radiological or nuclear emergencies and also global health.
 In addition to fellowships in a number of medical societies, he received the ASTRO Gold Medal in 2005, the Service to America Homeland Security Medal in 2011, the Failla Medal from the Radiation Research Society in 2016 and a Doctor of Science (h.c) from the University of Vermont in 2015.